 The Dynamic Workload Console uses the Dashboard Application Services Hub capabilities for defining users and to authorize them to view and use items on the navigation menu.
-Users defined in each group can perform only the operations that are visible to them.
-This means that depending on your user designation, you might not see all of the items described in this help system.
-The groups available are:
+Users are granted access to resources based on the role to which they have been assigned.
+The groups in which users are defined or the role assigned to users determines the operations they can perform and which resources are visible to them.
+This means that depending on your user role designation, you might not see all of the items described in this help system.
+The groups or predefined roles available are: